MicrosoftDocs/azure-devops-docs/docs/repos/git/complete-pull-requests.md

 ### Multiple merge base issue

-In some cases, a PR has more than one true merge base, and this can cause security issues.
+In some cases, a PR has more than one true merge base, and this situation can cause security issues.
 If the files in the PR have different versions between the merge bases, a multiple merge base warning happens.
 For more information and remediation, see [Multiple merge bases](about-pull-requests.md#multiple-merge-bases).

 ::: moniker range=">= tfs-2017"

 ## Resolve merge conflicts

-When you complete a PR, Git adds a new *merge commit* to the end of the main branch.
-This merge commit links the earlier histories of the main branch and the PR source branch.
-File changes from one branch can conflict with the changes in the other.
-When it isn't clear how to merge changes, Git shows which files conflict on the PR's **Overview** page.
-You must resolve any [merge conflicts](merging.md) between the PR branch and the target branch before you can merge a PR or set it to autocomplete.
+File changes in your branch can conflict with changes in another branch.
+When it isn't clear how to merge changes, Git shows the files that conflict on the PR's **Overview** page.
+You must resolve any *merge conflicts* between the PR branch and the target branch before you can merge a PR or set the PR to autocomplete.
+For instructions on resolving merge conflicts, see [Resolve merge conflicts](merging.md).

 ![Screenshot that shows merge conflicts on the Overview tab of a P R.](./media/complete-pull-requests/merge-conflict.png)